lionelc/GDELT_Causal_Discovery/README.md

 # Causal Discovery on GDELT data set

-This repository provides the source code and papers, which can generate reproducible causal discovery results over GDELT data (gdeltproject.org) as in the papers (accepted by IUCC-2020).
+This repository provides the source code and papers, which can generate reproducible causal discovery results over GDELT data (gdeltproject.org) as in the paper accepted by IUCC-2020 conference.
 All the source codes are made under the terms of [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.html).

 ## Steps: